thoraxe/busycluster/roles/infrastructure-nodes/README.md

 This role requires that a variable `azs` with a list of AZs to create infra nodes be set.

+Use of this role requires the `openshift` python module.
+On RHEL7 you can install `python-openshift`

 For example:

 ```sh